PajaspaceNet/PajaspaceNet/README.md

 ## 🚀 Interests
 - Automating daily tasks using Python.
+- Python programing - A fascinating  about Python is that it has a library for every problem.
+- Testing with Pytest ,Selenium ..
 - I highly recommend visiting my forked repo of free programming books from the all world!
 [FreeProgrammingBook](https://github.com/PajaspaceNet/free-programming-books)

 ## 🛠️ Skills & Tools